 There are several versions of Odoo, currently it goes through 11, but I use 8 in particular because of the availability of some specific modules for my business model, however.

 It is recommended to use that version where the technologies and modules are best suited to your needs, as well as its ability to update.

-In all versions of Odoo 8, there is a marketplace of modules that allow to increase or improve the Erp functionalities, many of these modules are the free and open source, others are private and with different values.
+In all versions of Odoo 8, there is a marketplace of modules that allow to increase or improve the Erp functionalities, many of these modules are free and open-source, others are private and with different values.

 Regardless of the nature of the module, these can be installed and activated in a simple way, directly affecting ERP transactions and all related modules.